-ARTELO BIOSCIENCES, INC. ("we", "us", "our", the "Company") is a Nevada corporation incorporated on May 2, 2011, and based in San Diego County, California.
-The accounting and reporting policies of the Company conform to accounting principles generally accepted in the United States of America ("GAAP"), and the Company's fiscal year end is December 31.
+ARTELO BIOSCIENCES, INC. ("we", "us", "our", the "Company") is a Nevada corporation.
+The Company was incorporated on May 2, 2011, and is currently based in San Diego County, California.
+The accounting and reporting policies of the Company conform to generally accepted accounting principles in the United States of America ("GAAP"), and the Company's fiscal year end is December 31.